Wedge-tailed eagle: Iconography

 The bird is an emblem of the Northern Territory.
 The Parks and Wildlife Service of the Northern Territory uses the wedge-tailed eagle, superimposed over a map of the Northern Territory, as their emblem.
 The New South Wales Police Force emblem contains a wedge-tailed eagle in flight, as does the Northern Territory Correctional Services.
 La Trobe University in Melbourne also uses the wedge-tailed eagle in its corporate logo and coat of arms.
 The wedge-tailed eagle is also a symbol of the Australian Defence Force, featuring prominently on the ADF Flag, and the Royal Australian Air Force and Australian Air Force Cadets both use a wedge-tailed eagle on their badges.
 The Royal Australian Air Force has named its airborne early warning and control aircraft after the bird, the Boeing E-7 Wedgetail.

 Early in 1967, the Australian Army 2nd Cavalry Regiment received its new badge, a wedge-tailed eagle swooping, carrying a lance-bearing the motto "Courage" in its talons.
 The regiment's mascot is a wedge-tailed eagle named "Courage".
 Since its formation, there have been two, Courage I and Courage II.
 In 1997, while on flight training with his handlers, Corporal Courage II refused to cooperate and flew away, not being found for two days following an extensive search.
 He was charged with being AWOL and reduced to the rank of trooper.
 He was promoted back to corporal in 1998.

-The West Coast Eagles AFL football club from Western Australia uses a stylised wedge-tailed eagle as their club emblem.
+The West Coast Eagles, an AFL football club from Western Australia, uses a stylised wedge-tailed eagle as their club emblem.
 In recent years, they have had a real-life wedge-tailed eagle named "Auzzie" perform tricks before matches.